keithalewis/math/fof.md

 Cash flows and transactions cause changes to positions.
 Instrument holders receive cash flows based on the amount held, transactions involve an exchange of holdings between the buyer and seller.
-These show up the trade blotter _account_.
+These show up in the trade blotter _account_.
 Accountants call this the _cash flow statement_.

 Ignoring taxes, lawyers, and events of God, this is a complete vocabulary